 Citizenship activities are student driven, often an outcome of classroom learning, and provide a fun and challenging opportunity for the boys to come together as a grade and take on a project, which also become integrated into the curriculum.
 With the help of a faculty advisor, boys work as a team to take on every aspect of the initiative themselves, from research to advertising to fundraising to follow-up.

-Current initiatives include raising funds for the Terry Fox Foundation, an October food drive, and our support for Pink Shirt Day an anti-bullying initiative.
-We also participate in the Zinc Saves Lives campaign and the SHS Talent Show in support of the North York Harvest food bank.
+Current initiatives include raising funds for the Terry Fox Foundation, an October food drive, and our support for Pink Shirt Day, an anti-bullying initiative.
+We also organize a Holiday Toy Drive, participated in The Shoe Box Project as well as organizing the annual SHS Talent Show in support of the North York Harvest food bank.

 Agents of Change